ivangeorgiev/python-cookbook/docs/testing_web_selenium_python.rst

 Web tests with Selenium
 ============================

 `Selenium`_ WebDriver is a free open source package for automating interactions with a live browser.
 It implements the W3C `WebDriver`_ standard.
 To interact with each browser, we need a webdriver for that browser.
 For example, interacting with Chrome requires `chromedriver`_.
 You need to make sure `chromedriver`_ executable is downloaded and available in the system path.
 To make this process easier there are webdriver managers which automatcally download and install the webdriver executable.
-We are going to use `webdrivermanager`_
+We are going to use `webdrivermanager`_.

+.. note:: Further Information Resources

+   There official `Selenium documentation`_ site is a great source of extensive information about Selenium.
+Information provided includes multiple supported programming languages, including Python.

+   Books are also great learning resources:

+   - `Browser Automation with Python and Selenium <https://learning.oreilly.com/videos/browser-automation-with/9781800560161/>`__ (7h video)
+   - `Selenium Python Automation Testing from Scratch and Frameworks <https://learning.oreilly.com/videos/selenium-python-automation/9781800567733/>`__ (16.5h video)
+   - `Python Testing with Selenium <https://learning.oreilly.com/library/view/python-testing-with/9781484262498/>`__
+   - `Hands-On Selenium WebDriver with Java <https://learning.oreilly.com/library/view/hands-on-selenium-webdriver/9781098109998/>`__

 To install `selenium pypi`_ and `webdrivermanager pypi`_ packages: